nim-lang/Nim/doc/tut1.rst

     biggestInt = int64      # biggest integer type that is available biggestFloat = float64  # biggest float type that is available

-Enumeration and object types cannot be defined on the fly, but only within a ``type`` statement.
+Enumeration and object types may only be defined within a ``type`` statement.